blissland/blissflixx/README.md

     sudo ./blissflixx.py --port 80 --daemon

-Fortunately there is script to run the above command:
+Fortunately there is a script to run the above command:

     ./start.sh